-- 1) Describe the cycling of important nutrients in aquatic ecosystems. - 2) Link abiotic factors to biotic processes (e.g., nutrient and energy cycling) in aquatic food webs. - 3) Describe several approaches to understanding trophic dynamics in aquatic food webs. - 4) Describe how conservation and management actions (or inactions) may influence nutrient and energy cycling in aquatic ecosystems.
+- 1) Describe the cycling of important nutrients in aquatic ecosystems and how cycling is similar and different between different aquatic ecosystems. - 2) Link abiotic factors to biotic processes (e.g., nutrient and energy cycling) in aquatic food webs. - 3) Describe several approaches to understanding trophic dynamics in aquatic food webs. - 4) Describe how conservation and management actions (or inactions) may influence nutrient and energy cycling in aquatic ecosystems.